Logo light mode the Fabryk

 From Cautious Planners to Reckless Adventurers: The Drunken Pact to Conquer Tusheti

 Georgia is a country jam-packed with mountains.
-The Caucasus mountain range runs through the entire northern part of the country, thus making for a hiker’s wet dream.
+The Caucasus mountain range runs along the entire northern part of the country, thus making for a hiker’s wet dream.

-Our friend from Berlin, Hannah, came to join us in Telavi, one of the bigger cities of Georgia’s wine region, a few days after we had arrived from Azerbaijan.
+Our friend from Berlin, Hannah, came to join us in Telavi, one of the bigger cities of Georgia’s wine region (alongside Sighnaghi), a few days after we had arrived from Azerbaijan.
 We had planned nothing of our Georgia travels aside from a loose idea that we wanted to hike somewhere and eventually get to bigger cities like Kutaisi and Tbilisi.

 Sitting at a restaurant with a notepad for lunch, we tried to map out the days and the hiking possibilities.
 On the pad was written Svaneti, Kazbegi, and between bites, I added “Tusheti”, a national park unresearched by any of us but had been highly recommended by a waiter of ours a few days earlier.